 About William Van Huis

 Bill Van Huis is a Senior Writer/Analyst for Wolters Kluwer Law & Business who tracks and analyzes new regulations impacting federal government contracting.
 He also follows court decisions involving bid protests and contract disputes.
 You can find his work in WK publications like Government Contract Reports and the FAR and DFARS Matrix Tools.
-Bill is a licensed attorney and a Certified Professional Contracts Manager.
+Bill is a Certified Professional Contracts Manager, and he has a law degree from Southern Illinois University, where he graduated summa cum laude.
 Prior to joining WK, Bill worked both inside and outside state and local government in the areas of procurement and municipal finance.
 Bill also worked as a staff attorney for the Illinois Supreme Court.